hyperledger-labs/fabric-token-sdk/samples/fungible/README.md

   spec: info
   # Format
   format: '%{color}%{time:2006-01-02 15:04:05.000 MST} [%{module}] %{shortfunc} -> %{level:.4s} %{id:03x}%{color:reset} %{message}'
+# The fsc section is dedicated to the FSC node itself
 fsc:
   # The FSC id provides a name for this node instance and is used when
   # naming docker resources.